Manchester University Menu

 A. Introductory Pharmacy Practice Experiences (IPPE) are those pharmacy practice experiences that enable students to build their required ability based outcomes from novice to mastery during their APPEs.
 IPPEs prepare students to actively participate in wide range of pharmacy services under the supervision of a preceptor / mentor.
 They will be able to go from theory to practice.

 The ACPE requires a minimum of 300 hours of IPPE hours during a pharmacy student’s first three professional years (P1, P2, P3).
-Manchester University College of Pharmacy is building a program with strong experiential training as described:
+Manchester University's Pharmacy Program is building a program with strong experiential training as described:

 Q. How are IPPE rotations designed?

 A. In each of their first two professional years (P1 + P2), Manchester Pharmacy students will complete a two-week intensive (focus) learning experience in a targeted practice setting with specific outcomes needed between the fall and spring semesters.
 This two week focused training will be followed by a longitudinal four hour per week experience (P1) and six hour per week experience (P2) during each spring semester.

 Q. What national certifications are being designed into Manchester’s curriculum to prepare students for APPEs?